 + Support for businesses and the self-employed

-On 11 March, the 2020 Budget announced a series of measures to provide support for businesses affected by the Coronavirus pandemic.
+The latest Budget announced a series of measures to provide support for businesses affected by the Coronavirus pandemic.

 - Find out more about the new business rate support measures